Chymyst/curryhoward/docs/Tutorial.md

 Note that the type parameter names `A` and `B` in the term `fmapT` are fixed by the macro `ofType` at compile time.
-While the Scala method `fmap` has type parameters and can be called `fmap[Int, String]` and so on, the term `fmapT` has fixed STLC type names `A` and `B`, which we cannot change by specifying Scala type parameters.
+While the Scala method `fmap` has type parameters and can be called `fmap[Int, String]` and so on, the STLC term `fmapT` has fixed STLC type names `A` and `B`, which we cannot change by specifying Scala type parameters.
 For this reason, we will have to manipulate these names explicitly in our symbolic computations.

 The identity law is `fmap id = id`.
 To verify this law, we need to apply `fmap` to an identity function of type `A ⇒ A`, and to check that the result is an identity function of type `Either[Int, A] ⇒ Either[Int, A]`.